Protected area: Protection of natural resources

 The objective of protected areas is to conserve biodiversity and to provide a way for measuring the progress of such conservation.
 Protected areas will usually encompass several other zones that have been deemed important for particular conservation uses, such as Important Bird Areas (IBA) and Endemic Bird Areas (EBA), Centres of Plant Diversity (CPD), Indigenous and Community Conserved Areas (ICCA), Alliance for Zero Extinction Sites (AZE) and Key Biodiversity Areas (KBA) among others.
 Likewise, a protected area or an entire network of protected areas may lie within a larger geographic zone that is recognised as a terrestrial or marine ecoregions (see Global 200), or a Crisis Ecoregions for example.

 As a result, Protected Areas can encompass a broad range of governance types.
 A wide variety of rights-holders and stakeholders are involved in the governance and management of protected areas, including forest protected areas, such as government agencies and ministries at various levels, elected and traditional authorities, indigenous peoples and local communities, private individuals and non-profit trusts, among others.
 Most protected-area and forest management institutions acknowledge the importance of recognizing the rights of indigenous peoples and local communities, sharing the costs and benefits of protected areas and actively involving them in their governance and management.
 This has led to the recognition of four main types of governance, defined on the basis of who holds authority, responsibility, and who can be held accountable for the key decisions for protected areas.
-Indeed, governance of protected areas has emerged a critical factor in their success.
+Governance of protected areas has emerged a critical factor in their success.

+The area of forest in legally established protected areas worldwide is estimated at 813 million ha, which is around 20% of the total forest area.
+Of the six regions, Asia has the largest share of forests in protected areas, at 26%.
+The area of forest in protected areas has increased by 251 million ha globally since 1990.
+Globally in 2025, 386 million ha of forest is designated primarily for the protection of soil and water, an increase of 123 million ha since 1990.
+The rate of increase in the forest area allocated for this purpose has grown over time and especially in the most recent decade.
+Of the regions, Europe had the largest area of forest designated for the protection of soil and water, at 173 million ha, which is 17% of the region’s total forest area.
+The largest proportion of forest designated for the protection of soil and water is in Asia, at 20%.

-Subsequently, the range of natural resources that any one protected area may guard is vast.
+The range of natural resources that any one protected area may guard is vast.
 Many will be allocated primarily for species conservation whether it be flora or fauna or the relationship between them, but protected areas are similarly important for conserving sites of (indigenous) cultural importance and considerable reserves of natural resources such as;